astroport-fi/astroport-core/contracts/tokenomics/generator/README.md

 }
 ```

-Returns the amount of ASTRO distributed at the future block and specified token.
+Returns the amount of ASTRO that will be distributed up to a future block and for a specific LP token.

 ```json
 {